Ahgaff-level4/ACTS/README.md

 ## **Local deployment steps**
-1. Build a front-end project.
-2. Clone `backend-nest` from Github to the new computer which will be the Server.
-3. Run `npm install` to install all packages needed.
+3. Run `npm install` inside the `frontend-angular` and `backend-nest` directories to install all packages needed.
+1. Build the `front-end` project.
 4. Install `MySQL` and make sure its service starts when the Server starts up.
 5. Run the `database-mysql/schema.sql` file by `MySQL` to create the Database and its schema.
 6. Change the environment variables of `.env` file to the database settings (port, user).